PLAY PERFORMANCE INTENSIVE

 LIMITED PLACES AVAILABLE

-Includes 8x Sessions + Performance for Invited Audience:
+Includes 8x Sessions + Performance for Live Audience in our Theater Space:

 Work with acclaimed director Lil Malinich to rehearse and perform a full play!